 When managers show they’re committed to a strong safety culture, employees receive the message loud and clear and take safety seriously themselves.
 Every employee has a role to play in safety.
 When the company’s leadership lives that message, everyone else will, too.

 2. You use data to measure and hold drivers accountable for safety.

-Most safety issues, when identified, are treated as learning and coaching opportunities, rather than relying on punishment as the mechanism to change behavior.
-For example, if on-board video reveals a truck driver is falling asleep at the wheel and nearly has a collision, a company with a strong safety culture will sit down with the driver, watch the video clip together, and try to understand why the driver was falling asleep.
+Most safety issues, when identified, are treated as training and coaching opportunities, rather than relying on punishment as the mechanism to change behavior.
+For example, if on-board video reveals a truck driver is falling asleep at the wheel and nearly has a collision, a company with a strong safety culture will sit down with the driver, watch the video clip together, and try to understand why the driver was falling asleep on the road.

 Was he fatigued from a long shift or a scheduling change?
 Are issues at home stressing the driver?
 The safest fleets assess the organization as a whole and ask, “What can we learn from this?”
 And video telematics helps provide those lessons in very conclusive ways.

 3. You rely on new safety technologies to continuously improve.

 Early adopters of safety technologies believe there’s always a way they can improve, no matter how strong their business model already is.
 They’re never satisfied with the status quo, and the quest for continuous improvement is in their DNA.

 Fleets with the strongest safety cultures never stop assessing how they can become safer, even after they’ve made big strides.
 According to EHS Daily Advisor, a magazine for safety executives, “to develop a safety culture, an organization must be informed and continually learning.
 This involves agreeing on ways to analyze incidents and wanting to learn from near misses before they become accidents.”